 - See note for children below

 For clarity, this new rule changes absolutely nothing about:

 - Who is allowed to enter Canada (even if fully vaccinated)

-- The land border rules (but it could reopen July 21st, at least if vaccinated)
+- The land border rules (but it could reopen in mid-August, at least if vaccinated)

 - The pre-entry testing requirement (still required even if fully vaccinated)

-- The need for a suitable place for quarantine (to await results and quarantine if positive)
+- The need for a suitable place for quarantine (in case of a positive result)